 In 2013, the Czech Republic extended its cooperation further by becoming a contributor to the Eastern Europe Energy Efficiency and Environment Partnership Fund (E5P).

-Czech Republic-EBRD investment has been strong in Hungary with 41 per cent of total joint investments, followed by Slovak Republic with 37 per cent and Bulgaria with 22 per cent.
-Broken down by sector, 32 per cent of the joint Czech Republic-EBRD investments has been in industry, commerce and agribusiness, 32 per cent in energy, 26 per cent in financial institutions and 10 per cent in infrastructure.
+Czech Republic-EBRD investment has been strong in Hungary, followed by Slovak Republic and Bulgaria.
+Broken down by sector, the joint Czech Republic-EBRD investments has been in industry, commerce and agribusiness, followed by energy, financial institutions and infrastructure.